ssrome/100-days-of-code/log.md

 ### Day 29: November 26, 2018

-**Today's Progress:** Worked on outstanding FCC responsive web design projects
+**Today's Progress:** Worked on outstanding FCC responsive web design projects https://twitter.com/saromsaweb/status/1067194225278758912

 **Thoughts:** Taking a rest from JavaScript so I can resume working on HTML and CSS based projects.
 I'm looking to get started soon, on some projects that I can show off the combination of HTML, CSS and JavaScript.

+### Day 30: November 28, 2018

+**Today's Progress:** Continued working on outstanding FCC responsive web design projects https://twitter.com/saromsaweb/status/1067925547831971840

+**Thoughts:** Was unable to do any work yesterday.
+Today, my general tiredness, due to lack of sleep and travelling to Leicester and back to London, on the same day, took it’s toll and I struggled.
+Hoping for a better day tomorrow.